reimagined/resolve/docs/advanced-techniques.md

 - `/api/uploader/getFormUpload` - Returns an upload path to use in HTTP forms.
 - `/api/uploader/getUploadUrl` - Returns a path used to upload files.
-- `/api/uploader/getToken` - Given credentials returns the user's authorization token.
+- `/api/uploader/getToken` - Takes user credentials and returns the user's authorization token.

 The [cli-uploader](https://github.com/reimagined/resolve/tree/master/examples/cli-uploader) example application demonstrates how to design a file uploader utility and handle file uploads on the server side.